Published: · Modified: by Sandhya Ramakrishnan · This post may contain affiliate links

 Procedure –

-• Mix the wheat flour salt and 1 tablespoon of ghee.
+Mix the wheat flour, salt, and 1 tablespoon of ghee.
 Add warm water to make stiff dough.
-Let the dough rest for 15 to 20 mins.
+Let the dough rest for 15 to 20 minutes.

 Dal/Moong Dal – (Split green gram soup)